prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 ## Instructions

+### Step 0: Have some new keys cut and install the transponders

+Creating the physical keys is outside the scope of this DIY, but I'll provide some high-level steps.

+First, you'll need to buy some key blanks.
+I bought [this one without the keyless entry features](https://www.amazon.com/Replacement-Volkswagen-Buttons-Keyless-Housing/dp/B07Y5MB448/) for $7.
+There are more expensive versions that include the keyless entry features.
+You can also get smaller, valet-style keys.

+Once you have a blank, you'll need to get it cut by a locksmith.
+I don't know of any self-service kiosks that can cut these VW keys.
+There are some [online services](https://www.tunemyeuro.com/TME0260) that can sell and cut keys for you in one step.

+You'll also need to install your new transponders.
+I ended up using a dollop of hot glue to secure mine inside of the key housing.
+There are several [videos on YouTube](https://www.youtube.com/watch?v=EmhOOMH64Vc) explaining this process.

+It's worth noting that you don't have to wait for keys to be cut before programming the transponders.
+You could use a single key blade and swap between the transponders (this will make more sense in Step  5).

 ### Step 1: Install FTDI drivers

 I'm going to describe installation on a Mac because that's the primary platform I use.
 Instructions for Linux are avaiable [here](https://github.com/gmenounos/kw1281test/wiki#linux).
 If you're on windows, ¯\\\_(ツ)\_/¯